nikitinprior/dcpp/README.md

 lead to the replacement of xxx.h to yyyy.h, which does not comply with the C language standard.

-Errors were found in the original preprocessor program, which migrated by inheritance to the new version.
+Errors were found in the original preprocessor program, which were inherited by the new version.

 In the source code of the new preprocessor, these errors are temporarily not fixed.

-24.10.2021
+29.12.2021

 # Appreciation